spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: Spark Gateway/Myrtille being offline would prevent users from generating an HTML5 connection to a server

-**Resolving Spark Gateway/Myrtille alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving Spark Gateway/Myrtille Alerts:** Connect to the session host server and open Task Manager, then restart the service

 ##### Remote Desktop Agent (RDAgent):
 Description: The Remote Desktop Agent facilitates MFA for connections to the session host server.

 Impact: The Remote Desktop Agent service being offline indicates that the session host may be unavailable to user sessions.

-**Resolving Remote Desktop Agent alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving Remote Desktop Agent Alerts:** Connect to the session host server and open Task Manager, then restart the service

 #### Remote Desktop Agent Boot Loader (RDAgentBootLoader):
 Description: The RDAgentBootLoader service…